rajmadhu0406/Arbitrage/README.md

 ### Note

 This algorithm can not be used in the real world as it takes some time to calculate the result, and while doing so, it works on a snapshot of the cryptocurrency price data and not the realtime price.
-Also, the window for trading crypto for the arbitrage to actually work is very narrow.
-Hence it is not possible to find arbitrage in real time.
+But I have tried to keep the fetching and preprocessing of data in almost real-time using multi-threading, so the results are almost in real-time!!!